 Please give us a call today at (816) 364-1650 or contact us online to learn more about how we can assist you with filing a wrongful death claim and pursuing monetary compensation on behalf of your deceased loved one.

-If your loved one passes away because of the negligence or intentional act of another, a Kansas City wrongful death lawyer can explain the legal options available to you and can assist you with taking action in a timely manner.
+If your loved one passes away because of the negligence of another, a Kansas City wrongful death lawyer can explain the legal options available to you and can assist you with taking action in a timely manner.

 There are several categories of individuals who are eligible to file a wrongful death claim in the State of Missouri.
 Some people who have standing to file this type of claim include the following:

 Moreover, under Missouri’s wrongful death statute, only one wrongful death action may be filed against a particular defendant.
 An experienced Kansas City, Missouri wrongful death lawyer can help you determine the identity of the plaintiffs and make sure that any wrongful death lawsuit is filed against the defendant within the proper time period.

 As with other types of legal actions, wrongful death actions are subject to a statute of limitations.
 In Missouri, that statute of limitations is three years from the date of your loved one’s death.
 If a lawsuit for wrongful death is not filed within that three-year time period, the defendant can file a motion to dismiss any claim that is filed after the deadline.